carlobortolan/embloy/README.md

 ### Filtering of Available Jobs and Creating an "Intelligent" Feed

 ***The FeedGenerator has been migrated to an external system after mutual agreement among the developers.
 Although the details of the project are confidential, a basic understanding of its functionality is necessary to work on the Rails backend.
 The enhanced FeedGenerator features a single REST API endpoint, which can only be accessed by the Rails server via an authentication barrier.
 Credentials are provided on a need-to-know basis.
-The FeedGenerator ranks each element of a set of jobs (or "slices") that are provided by the Rails backend.
+The FeedGenerator ranks each element of a set of jobs (or "slice") that are provided by the Rails backend.
 The resulting feed is then displayed to the user.***

 ### User Authentication